geerlingguy/drupal-pi/README.md

 Drupal requires as good a Raspberry Pi as you can afford.
 While Drupal will run okay on any Raspberry Pi, it's best to use a B model 2 B or later (newer models have a snappy four-core processor and at least 1GB RAM).

-Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get—see [microSD Card Benchmarks](http://www.pidramble.com/wiki/benchmarks/microsd-cards)!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook.
+Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get—see [microSD Card Benchmarks](http://www.pidramble.com/wiki/benchmarks/microsd-cards)!), you will need to do a few things to set up the Raspberry Pi and get it ready to run Drupal.

 ### Set up on Raspberry Pi with Raspbian / GUI